ganbuan/CyberNotebook/README.md

 ### NAT
 <i>Network Address Translation (NAT)</i> allows the use of one public IP address to provide Internet access to many private IP addresses.
 This is done by NAT-supporting routers maintaining a table that translates network addresses between internal and external networks.
 In effect, the internal network would use a private IP address (i.e. intra-network), while the external network (i.e. gateway to the Internet) would use the public IP address.

-## Firewalls
-A <i>firewall</i> inspects a network/device's incoming and outgoing traffic, which then allows or denies based on specific rules.

-Firewalls can be cateogrised into different types:
-+ Stateful - determines the behaviour of a device based on the entire connection; filters the data based on predetermined rules, without considering the state of previous connections; operates at OSI layer 3 and 4
-+ Stateless - determines whether individual packets are acceptable or not; keeps track of previous connections and stores them in a state table; operates at OSI layer 3 and 4
-+ Proxy - act as intermediaries between private networks and the Internate; inspects the content of packets and apply content filtering; operates at the OSI layer 7
-+ Next-Generation (NGFW) - offers deep packet inspection, IPS, heuristic analysis, SSL/TLS decryption; operates at OSI layer 3 to 7

-An administrator can permit or deny traffic based on these factors:
-+ Source of traffic
-+ Destination of traffic
-+ Destination port
-+ Protocol being used
-+ Direction

-Three actions can be applied to firewall rules:
-+ Allow - permit traffic
-+ Deny - block traffic
-+ Forward - redirects traffic to a different network segment

-Rules can be categorised by direction:
-+ Inbound - incoming traffic
-+ Outbound - outgoing traffic
-+ Forward - forward traffic inside a network

-### E.g. Windows Defender Firewall
-<i>Windows Defender Firewall</i> can create rules that can restrict incoming and outgoing network traffic.

-There are two available network profiles:
-+ Private networks - includes configurations to apply when connected to home networks
-+ Guest or public networks - includes configurations to apply when connected to public or untrusted networks (e.g. coffee shops, free Wi-Fi)

-Custom rules can be created in Advanced Settings.

-### E.g. Linux iptables Firewall
-For Linux, there are multiple fire wall options available.

-<i>Netfilter</i> is the framework within Linux OS with core firewall functionalities (i.e. packet filtering, NAT, connection tracking).
-Some common firewall utilities include:
-+ iptables - most widely used utility
-+ nftables - successor to iptables with enhanced packet filtering and NAT capabilities
-+ firewalld - has predefined rule sets

-<i>Uncomplicated Firewall (ufw)</i> provides an easier interface (i.e. easier commands).
-Common commands include:
-+ **sudo uft status** - check firewall status; add **numbered** to list down all active rules
-+ **sudo ufw enable** - enable firewall; use **disable** to disable
-+ **sudo ufw default allow outgoing** - allow outgoing connections as a default policy; use **incoming** for inbound connections
-+ **sudo ufw deny 22/tcp** - block tcp port 22; switch port and transport protocol as needed
-+ **sudo ufw delete 2** - delete a specific rule (i.e. based from numbers from sudo uft status numbered)

 ## Networking Core Protocols
 Summary of default port numbers of the protocols listed below: